dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 How do I update workflow metrics?
 ---------------------------------

-.. note:: Updating workflow metrics is only available for admins, curators, and platform partners.
-If you're a platform owner and you don't have a platform partner user, please contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a helpdesk ticket on `Discourse <https://discuss.dockstore.org/>`_ and we will help you get set up.

 You may want to update metrics that you have previously submitted because you received new metrics for the execution at a later time.